danelas/Client-Provider-SMS-Response-Clicksend/README.md

 # ClickSend SMS Response Handler

-A Flask application that processes SMS responses via ClickSend webhooks and sends appropriate replies based on the received message.
+A Flask application that processes SMS responses via ClickSend webhooks and manages customer-provider communication.

 ## Features

+- Stores customer-provider relationships in a database
+- Receives form submissions with customer and provider details
-- Receives SMS webhooks from ClickSend
+- Handles SMS webhooks from ClickSend
-- Processes "yes"/"no" or "Y"/"N" responses
+- Processes "yes"/"no" or "Y"/"N" responses from providers
-- Sends appropriate confirmation or alternative provider message
+- Sends appropriate confirmation or alternative provider messages
 - Deployable on Render

 ## Setup